 The author then discusses the role of government based on the validity of this assumption that humans are rational decision makers.
 This forms the basis of libertarian policy where the government should not interfere with the individual’s right to choose unless the choice harms others.

 To others, this freedom has a cost.
 People inevitably make bad decisions, and society feels obligated to help them.
 Additionally, people may need protection from others who deliberately exploit their weaknesses.
-This leads to the idea of libertarian paternalism, where the government is allowed to incentive people to make decisions that serve their own long-term interests.
+This leads to the idea of libertarian paternalism, where the government is allowed to incentivize people to make decisions that serve their own long-term interests.

 There are other historical consequences associated with an increased amount of freedom.
 In “The Lessons of History” Durant describes how more freedom results in an increase of inequality.
 People have different abilities and free people make different choices.
 Different choices result in different outcomes, which results in wealth accumulating into a minority of people.
 Therefore, freedom and liberties get curtailed and wealth is redistributed, typically through government, to limit the growth of inequality.